ludiosarchive/Minerva/docs/Overview.rst

 Real-world deployment strategy that supports HTTP, Flash Socket, WebSocket
 =======================================================

-A lot of users are behind firewalls that restrict connections to ports other than 80 and 443.
+Many users are behind firewalls that restrict connections to ports other than 80 and 443.
-Often traffic through port 80 is transparently modified.
+In addition, traffic through port 80 is often transparently modified.
 Only in rare cases is traffic through port 443 transparently modified, so we do not put much thought into this case.

-To allow these firewalled clients to connect, you'll want to listen for Flash Socket and Web Socket connections on 80 and 443, as well as other ports.
+To allow these firewalled clients to connect, you'll want to listen for Flash Socket and WebSocket connections on 80 and 443, as well as other ports.
 If your port 443 is already occupied by a webserver, you will need two additional public IP addresses.
 One will be listening for Flash Socket (ciphered + unencrypted) on 443.
-Web Socket (unencrypted) will be functional on this port as well.
+WebSocket (unencrypted) will be functional on this port as well.
 It is reasonable to serve unencrypted WebSocket on port 443, because this has a fighting chance of making it through an HTTPS CONNECT proxy [#]_.

-If you want Web Socket (SSL), you'll need the second additional IP.
+If you want WebSocket (SSL), you'll need the second additional IP.
 This requirement could be lifted [#]_, but it is very low priority.

 To summarize port-sharing, SSL and non-SSL listeners cannot share the same port.